imodeljs/frontend-sample-showcase/src/frontend-samples/clashdetection-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-Clash Detection is a feature in iTwin Platform that analyzes and reports element pairs that are colliding or within a minimum tolerance.
-An API now provides direct access to this functionality to enable 3rd-party app integration.

 This sample demonstrates calling [Clash Detection APIs](https://developer.bentley.com/api-groups/project-delivery/apis/validation/operations/get-validation-clashdetection-result) to retrieve clash data and present it for review in a viewer app.

 ## Purpose